Oregon State University College of Science: History

 The college was founded in 1932 as the Oregon State University School of Science.
 The creation of the college came as a result of a statewide reorganization of the Oregon State System of Higher Education in the same year.
 OSU paleontologist Earl L. Packard became the first dean that year.
 However, science coursework dates back much earlier to when the university first offered college-level courses.
 OSU's first college-level science classes were offered in 1868 and provided instruction in general science, chemistry, and the geology of Oregon.

-Early chemistry lab at OSU.
-Known as the "Chem Shack" (1904).

 In 1935 OSU awarded its first doctorates.
 Three of the four Ph.D. recipients were college of science students.
 Herbert L. Jones received his Ph.D. in physics, Alfred Taylor in zoology, and Karl Klemm in chemistry.

+Early chemistry lab at OSU.
+Known as the "Chem Shack" (1904).

 The first woman to receive a Ph.D. from OSU was Chung Kwai Lui.
 She received her doctorate from OSU in physics in 1941.
 An immigrant from China, Lui was later recruited into the top-secret Manhattan Project to help develop the first atomic bomb.
 During World War II, her expertise in purifying microscopic quantities of uranium was sought out by leaders at the Manhattan Project to purify larger, kilogram quantities.
 Her legacy lives on at OSU through the Wei Family Foundation Scholarships.

 The school was later renamed to the Oregon State University College of Science in 1974.